eddieb2/cs-module-project-algorithms/single_number/README.md

 Expected output: 4
 ```

-Can you implement a solution that finds the single number in _one_ pass through the input array with `O(1)` space complexity?
+Can you implement a solution that finds the single number in _one_t pass through the input array wih `O(1)` space complexity?

 ## Testing
 Run the test file by executing `python test_single_number.py`.